pretix/pretix/doc/user/events/guides/earlybird_dates.rst

 the products to automatically turn them on and off based on the current date.

 If you're in an event series, this will likely not help you since these dates would need to be the same for all dates in your series.
-As an alternative, you can go to the "Dates" sectionof your event series, select one or more dates, and scroll down to the "product settings" section.
+As an alternative, you can go to the "Dates" section of your event series, select one or more dates, and scroll down to the "product settings" section.
 Here, you can also define availability times for individual products just for this date individually.